Medicare Supplement Plans (Medigap Plans)

 Private insurance companies sell Part D Prescription Drug plans (PDPs).
 PDPs are available to everyone who has signed up for Medicare Part A and/or Part B. You can pair a stand-alone Prescription Drug Plan with a Medicare Supplement.
 Another option is to enroll in a Medicare Advantage Prescription Drug plan (MAPD).
 An MAPD includes both medical and drug coverage.
 You cannot have a stand-alone PDP and a Medicare Advantage Prescription Drug plan at the same time.

 Each Part D plan has a “formulary,” which is a list of prescription drugs.
 It is extremely important to make sure that your drugs are on your plan’s formulary.

 Not Sure Which Plan is Right for You?
 We Can Help!

 For more information or answers, please call our team of experts in Medicare at 1-866-600-5638.
 We look forward to helping you!

-If you are currently a RetireMEDiQ client and have questions about the Medicare plan types discussed above, you may contact our Client Services team at 1-877-222-1942.
+If you are currently a RetireMEDiQ client and have questions about the Medicare plan types discussed above, you may contact our team of Client Advisors at 1-877-222-1942.